 The DSL is a member of the senior leadership team.
-Our DSLs are Mrs Y Jones (Executive Head), Mr M Dellow (Head of Junior School), Mrs D Razey (Head of Infant School).
-The DSLs take lead responsibility for child protection and wider safeguarding in the school.
+Our DSLs are Mr M Dellow (HPJS) and Mrs D Razey (HPIS).
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.

-During term time, the DSLs will be available during school hours for staff to discuss any safeguarding concerns.
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.